 How Do I Know if My Bill is Actually Paid?

 This is a common fear.
-"What if the money leaves my account but GEPCO cuts my electricity?"
-Don't worry.
-Online payments through these official channels are instant.
-If you want peace of mind, just copy your 14-digit Reference Number, go to our homepage, and check your duplicate bill.
-Near the bottom, you will see a "Payment Status" section that will update to show your recent transaction.
-If your bill amount seemed unexpectedly high this month, read our guide explaining exactly how GEPCO calculates unit prices, slabs, and FPA taxes.
+"What if the money leaves my account but GEPCO has not marked the bill paid yet?"
+Online payments through official banking and wallet channels are usually processed quickly, but status updates can depend on the provider and billing system.
+If you want peace of mind, copy your 14-digit Reference Number, go to our homepage, and open your duplicate bill through PITC to review the latest available status.
+If your bill amount seemed unexpectedly high this month, read our guide explaining how GEPCO unit prices, slabs, and FPA taxes work.

 Stop wasting your time in lines.
 Use your phone, pay the bill, and get back to your day!